AndyWendt/CS497/readme.md

-# CS 497
+# BSU CS 497 Lecture Code

-The code that we went over during the presentation is on the `example` branch
+The code that we went over during the presentation is on the `example` branch.

 ## Resources